by Jen Johnson, Revolut Contributor

 Your industry is not supported

 Our business accounts aren’t available for certain types of company – and this applies to both corporate and freelancer accounts.
-We won’t approve applications from gambling firms, weapons manufacturers, charities, art dealers, cryptocurrency outfits and unregulated lending businesses, among several other types.
+We won’t approve applications from gambling firms, weapons manufacturers, art dealers, cryptocurrency outfits and unregulated lending businesses, among several other types.

 You can make sure your industry is supported by checking this list.